Cuba entry requirements for Mexico passport holders

 Valid passport

-Your Mexican passport must be valid for the full duration of your stay in Cuba.
-No minimum validity beyond departure is required, but airlines may enforce 6 months — check with your carrier.Required
+Your Mexican passport must be valid for the entire duration of your stay in Cuba.
+No minimum validity beyond your departure date is required by Cuban law, but airlines may enforce 6 months — check with your carrier.Required

 Return or onward ticket